rmzelle/ref-extractor/README.md

 Reference Extractor does all its work on your own computer, and your documents are never sent across the internet.
 No snooping, no tracking, no ads.

-If you found this tool useful, please support this project by starring this GitHub repository, or by giving a small donation via e.g. PayPal (see the Sponsor button at the top of this repository).
+If you found this tool useful, please support this project by starring this GitHub repository, or by giving a small donation via e.g. [PayPal](https://www.paypal.me/RintzeZelle/2.50) (see also the Sponsor button at the top of this repository).

 ## Troubleshooting